I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-keinsertheadqueue.md

 <p><b>KeInsertHeadQueue</b> returns the previous signal state of the given queue.
 If it was set to zero (not signaled) before <b>KeInsertHeadQueue</b> was called, <b>KeInsertHeadQueue</b> returns zero, meaning that no entries were queued.
 If it was nonzero (signaled), <b>KeInsertHeadQueue</b> returns the number of entries that were queued before <b>KeInsertHeadQueue</b> was called. </p>

 ## -remarks
 <p>Entries to be queued by <b>KeInsertHeadQueue</b> must be allocated from nonpaged pool.
-For example, memory for caller-defined entries can be allocated with <a href="https://msdn.microsoft.com/library/windows/hardware/ff544520">ExAllocatePoolWithTag</a>.
-If the caller allocates entries of a fixed size, creating a lookaside list with <a href="https://msdn.microsoft.com/library/windows/hardware/ff545301">ExInitializeNPagedLookasideList</a> and allocating from it with <a href="https://msdn.microsoft.com/library/windows/hardware/ff544388">ExAllocateFromNPagedLookasideList</a> is more efficient than making frequent calls to <b>ExAllocatePoolWithTag</b>, particularly for entries whose size is not a multiple of PAGE_SIZE. </p>
+For example, memory for caller-defined entries can be allocated with <a href="..\wdm\nf-wdm-exallocatepoolwithtag.md">ExAllocatePoolWithTag</a>.
+If the caller allocates entries of a fixed size, creating a lookaside list with <a href="..\wdm\nf-wdm-exinitializenpagedlookasidelist.md">ExInitializeNPagedLookasideList</a> and allocating from it with <a href="..\wdm\nf-wdm-exallocatefromnpagedlookasidelist.md">ExAllocateFromNPagedLookasideList</a> is more efficient than making frequent calls to <b>ExAllocatePoolWithTag</b>, particularly for entries whose size is not a multiple of PAGE_SIZE. </p>

 <p>If any threads are waiting on the queue object when <b>KeInsertHeadQueue</b> is called, a single thread's wait is satisfied by this call.
 The thread is dispatched for execution with the given <i>Entry</i> pointer. </p>

 <p>If no threads are currently waiting on the queue object when <b>KeInsertHeadQueue</b> is called, the given entry is inserted in the queue and the queue object's signal state is incremented. </p>

-<p>For more information about using driver-managed internal queues, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff544165">Driver-Managed Queues</a>. </p>

-<p>Entries to be queued by <b>KeInsertHeadQueue</b> must be allocated from nonpaged pool.
-For example, memory for caller-defined entries can be allocated with <a href="https://msdn.microsoft.com/library/windows/hardware/ff544520">ExAllocatePoolWithTag</a>.
-If the caller allocates entries of a fixed size, creating a lookaside list with <a href="https://msdn.microsoft.com/library/windows/hardware/ff545301">ExInitializeNPagedLookasideList</a> and allocating from it with <a href="https://msdn.microsoft.com/library/windows/hardware/ff544388">ExAllocateFromNPagedLookasideList</a> is more efficient than making frequent calls to <b>ExAllocatePoolWithTag</b>, particularly for entries whose size is not a multiple of PAGE_SIZE. </p>

-<p>If any threads are waiting on the queue object when <b>KeInsertHeadQueue</b> is called, a single thread's wait is satisfied by this call.
-The thread is dispatched for execution with the given <i>Entry</i> pointer. </p>

-<p>If no threads are currently waiting on the queue object when <b>KeInsertHeadQueue</b> is called, the given entry is inserted in the queue and the queue object's signal state is incremented. </p>

-<p>For more information about using driver-managed internal queues, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff544165">Driver-Managed Queues</a>. </p>
+<p>For more information about using driver-managed internal queues, see <a href="kernel.driver_managed_queues">Driver-Managed Queues</a>. </p>

 ## -requirements
 <table>